ip69719/ci-portfolio-two/README.md

 ### Design choices

 #### Colour Scheme
+* Colors were selected with accessibility in mind ensuring that high color contrast is maintained.

 #### Typography
 * Arvo font was selected for strong characters and high readability.

 #### Images
+* Logo images with transparent background work well on both dark and light backgrounds.

 ### Wireframes